Former open-wheel ace Bob Muir passes away - Speedcafe

 “I was told that McLaren would run a third car and that I had a drive, it was a like a dream come true, but it didn’t eventuate, they never ended up building the car.

-“That was the closest I ever got to getting my back-side into a Formula One car.”
+“That was the closest I ever got to getting my back-side into a Formula 1 car.”

-The other Formula One opportunity had a link to Sir Jack Brabham and Graham Hill.
-He was visiting famed car designer Ron Tauranac when he saw a Brabham Formula One car that Hill had once campaigned.
+The other Formula 1 opportunity had a link to Sir Jack Brabham and Graham Hill.
+He was visiting famed car designer Ron Tauranac when he saw a Brabham Formula 1 car that Hill had once campaigned.

-“Everything is in hindsight, but I could have hired it to do a Formula one race,” said Muir.
+“Everything is in hindsight, but I could have hired it to do a Formula 1 race,” said Muir.

 “I should have, but I didn’t, I could have found the money but I used it on other things.”